BT

 The rollout of the Unified Grid started in September 2023 and completed in March 2024.
 Upgrades of pre-Unified Grid mobile clients were completed in October 2024.

-Legacy Modernization: Architecting Real-Time Systems Around a Mainframe presented by Jason Roberts, Lead Software Consultant at Thoughtworks and Sonia Mathew, Director, Product Engineering at National Grid.
+Legacy Modernization: Architecting Real-Time Systems around a Mainframe presented by Jason Roberts, lead software consultant at Thoughtworks and Sonia Mathew, director, Product Engineering at National Grid.
 Roberts and Mathew kicked off their presentation with a Venn diagram containing these intersecting concepts: Domain-Driven Design; Team Topologies; Event-Driven Architecture; and Change Data Capture.
 All of these concepts were introduced and discussed throughout their presentation.

-The Unified Web Portal (UWP), a self service site for National Grid customers, features billing, the ability to make payments, schedule service and display energy usage.
-It wasn't always unified, however, since a core problem was separate portals for gas and electric running on multiple mainframes.
+The Unified Web Portal (UWP), a self-service site for National Grid customers, features billing, the ability to make payments, schedule service and display energy usage.
+It wasn't always unified, however, since a core problem was separate portals for gas and electricity running on multiple mainframes.
 A proposed solution to unify the portal was to migrate the data to a database, but this created challenges that included: an ETL error rate that led to data quality issues; only running the ETL a few times per day that led to data freshness issues; and there was a single point of failure.

 A more emergent problem, however, was the realization the Extract, Transform, Load (ETL) pipeline was slow, expensive and batch-oriented.
 A proposed solution was to supplement the cache with synchronous reads/writes to the mainframes, but drawbacks to this solution included a system that was inelastic and contained an inherently complex infrastructure.